AP 850: Transportation Services

 With respect to transportation fees:

-11. Applicable transportation fees shall be reviewed annually by the Board.
+12. Applicable transportation fees shall be approved annually by the Board.

-12. Where it is not feasible to establish a bus route for an eligible student, the Director of Transportation may provide the parent with monetary reimbursement in lieu of transportation;
+13. Where it is not feasible to establish a bus route for a mandatory student, or for a student who receives a specialized program, or for an early childhood service student not attending kindergarten, the Director of Transportation may provide the parent with monetary reimbursement in lieu of transportation;

-12.1.
-The parent shall be responsible for the conveyance of the student to and from school;
+13.1.
+The parent shall be responsible for the conveyance of the student to and from school; and

-12.2.
-The reimbursement shall not exceed the transportation grant (less administration fee) for a student, except where the Superintendent determines the student’s special needs warrants additional funding.
+13.2.
+The reimbursement shall not exceed the transportation grant (less administration fee) for a student, except where the Superintendent determines the student’s needs warrants additional funding;

 With respect to school and transfer-site supervision: